 Potential Occupations

-Many opportunities exist for geology graduates in the private and public sectors across a wide range of societally important and satisfying careers.
-Environmental science and management, energy resources, water resources and management, construction services, mining, energy, computer software, insurance, and many other industries employ geoscientists.
-Private employers and federal, state, county, and municipal agencies employ geoscientists for resource mapping and assessment, renewable and other energy resources evaluation and development, resource and environmental water studies, leasing and conservation, restoration and rehabilitation, hazards assessment and mitigation, regulatory activities, national defense, communications, and basic and applied research.
-Schools, colleges, universities, National Laboratories, and private research firms employ geoscientists in a wide variety of positions.
-Many geosciences graduates pursue successful careers in consulting and other private business, law, medicine, public policy, administration, and other diverse professional fields.
-By obtaining teaching certification, graduates may become primary and secondary educators.
+Many opportunities exist for geosciences graduates in the private and public sectors across a wide range of societally important and satisfying careers.
+Geoscientists are employed in environmental science and management, energy resources, natural hazards, water resources and management, construction services, mining, energy, computer software, insurance, and many other industries.
+Private employers in consulting as well as federal, state, county, and municipal agencies employ geoscientists.
+Schools, colleges, universities, National Laboratories, and private research firms employ geoscientists in a wide variety of positions, and by obtaining teaching certification, graduates may become primary and secondary educators.
+Graduates who go on to pursue advanced degrees in geosciences enjoy a strong disciplinary base for diverse areas of graduate study in environmental studies, energy, seismology, hydrology, meteorology, oceanography, geomorphology, and space sciences.